Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/Cluster_Setup_Steps.md

 ## 8. Install Prometheus rule for Triton metrics

-This generate custom metrics from a formula that uses the metrics collected by Prometheus.
+This generates custom metrics from a formula that uses the Triton metrics collected by Prometheus.
 One of the custom metrics is used in Horizontal Pod Autoscaler (HPA).
 Users can modify this manifest to create their own custom metrics and set them in the HPA manifest.

 ```
 kubectl apply -f ./triton-metrics_prometheus-rule.yaml